bhlx3lyx7/arch-learning/_tech-tools/distributed_data_base/principles_of_distributed_database_system.md

 The distribution design starts from this global conceptual schema (GCS) and follows two tasks: partitioning (fragmentation) and allocation.

-1. fragmentation: GCS -> set of LCSs
+1. distribution design (need auxiliary information): GCS -> set of LCSs
 2. allocation: set of LCSs -> each LCS
 3. physical design: LCS -> physical schema